NGF TOP 100 BUSINESSES IN GOLF

-Lee J. Belitsky, Executive Vice President, Chief Financial Officer
+Lee J. Belitsky, Executive VP and CFO

 Stack’s father, Dick, founded the company after working at an Army surplus store in upstate New York at the age of 18.
 Given $300 from his grandmother’s cookie jar, Dick Stack first opened a bait-and-tackle shop in Binghamton and then expanded his product line in 1958 to include many of the sports found at DICK’S Sporting Goods today.

-DICK’S stores have dedicated golf sections, offering golf clubs, balls, bags, training equipment and the latest in golf apparel and footwear.
+DICK’S stores have dedicated golf sections, offering golf clubs, balls, bags, training equipment, and the latest in golf apparel and footwear.
 The company also offers its products through a content-rich eCommerce platform that’s integrated with its store network, providing customers with a 24-hour storefront.

-DICK’S Sporting Goods has benefited from the closures of other sporting goods outlets and golf specialty retailers that sold golf products, Golfsmith and Sports Authority most prominent among them.
+DICK’S Sporting Goods has benefited from the closures of other sporting goods outlets and golf specialty retailers that sold golf products – Golfsmith and Sports Authority most prominent among them.

 Golf and athletic wear have been among the company’s strongest segments.
-DICK’S in May of 2017 celebrated the opening of 36 new Golf Galaxy locations that were formerly Golfsmith stores, helping to bring additional stability back to the brand it owns and operates.
+In May 2017, DICK’S celebrated the opening of 36 new Golf Galaxy locations that were formerly Golfsmith stores, helping to bring additional stability back to the brand it owns and operates.